 - If there were witnesses to the accident, ask for their names and contact information.

 - Call a local slip and fall attorney in Dallas to assist with your personal injury claim.

 Call an Experienced Dallas Premises Liability Attorney

 Premises liability claims can be very complicated, especially when they involve a company or commercial property.
 Do not risk your financial future by going it alone.
-Call Thomas J. Henry Law to speak with a premises liability attorney in Dallas about your claim.
-We are available 24/7, nights and weekends to assist you.
+Call Thomas J. Henry Law to speak with Dallas premises liability attorneys about your claim.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston serving clients across Texas and nationwide.
+Our Dallas premises liability lawyers are available 24/7, nights and weekends to assist you.